The Dual Living Dream: A Guide to Zoning and Permitting for Duplex Homes in Sydney

 Key things to research in your council’s DCP include:

-Understanding these development standards early will allow you to determine the feasibility of your project and avoid nasty surprises down the track.
+Understanding these development standards early will allow you to determine the feasibility of your project and avoid nasty surprises later.

 Getting the Professionals on Board